MA - Natural work reflected in pearls. Following a mysterious trajectory.

 All pearls made by the randomness of the sea are unique.
 Each grain matures into its own shining appearance as if following the mysterious trajectory of the sea.
 Hanamoto created original pearls following the advice of those with decades of pearl farming experience in Ago Bay.
 Thereby exploring the unique modeling beauty of baroque pearls.

-DESCRIPTION Each baroque Akoya pearl for this earring is distinctively unique and none are the same in its shape and form.
-Akoya pearls with a special shiny gloss are selected.
-The minimalist ingot can be chosen from two types, gold of 18ct gold-plated silver 925 or silver of rhodium-plated silver 925.
+DESCRIPTION Each baroque Akoya pearl for this ring is distinctively unique and none are the same in shape and form.
+Akoya pearls with a special shiny gloss are selected with care.